What Is the UK Modern Slavery Act & How to Comply with It

 What Is the UK Modern Slavery Act?

-It is estimated that 24.9 million victims around the world are victims of human trafficking, forced labor, and/or child labor.
-This unacceptable number is driven by $150 billion dollars in profit solely generated every year as a result of this egregious human rights violation.
+It is estimated that 25 million people worldwide are victims of human trafficking, forced labor, and child labor.
+This unacceptable figure drives $150 billion dollars in profit annually, emphasizing the severity of this human rights violation.

-In this article, we will review the history of the Modern Slavery Act 2015, explore who it applies to, look at what it seeks to fix, and finally examine what companies can do to remain compliant.
+In this article, we will review the history of the Modern Slavery Act 2015, explore who it applies to, examine what it seeks to achieve, and finally look at what companies can do to remain compliant.

 Is your supply chain not as transparent as you would like?
 Consider Exiger’s supply chain risk management software that can help surface all risks that might be hiding deep within your supply chain.